 Accommodation is generally expensive in Malaysia – too many foreign investors, too many crappy buildings, just not enough places being built.
 The places being built are also nearly always 2 and 3 bedroom places – so there is virtually no studio or 1 bedroom places.
 No idea why.
 The accommodation to wage ratio is ridiculous – I think I worked out the average worker here would have to work nearly 40 years to buy a place.
 Kuching is not much different, but relative bargains can still be had when compared with some western rents.

 Property agents tend to take 1 months rent as payment, so the owners like long leases.
-I have only seen lease terms for 1 year, however if you find an owner direct, maybe a shorter lease is possible.
+I have only seen lease terms for 1 year, however if you find an owner direct, maybe a shorter lease could be possible.
 Bare in mind, things like fibre internet have a 2(!) year contract, and although the early cancellation fee is minimal (500 MYR – £90/$100) it’s yet another cost.

 For fully furnished places, here’s some indications of price:

 - Room in shared house – 250 MYR including bills per month (£45 / $60)